550.3 Unearned Income

 7 CFR § 273.9(b)(2)

-NOTE: Persons may receive benefits under multiple claim numbers.
+NOTE: An individual may receive benefits under multiple claim numbers.
 The income from each claim must be counted and identified with the related claim number.

-NOTE: Persons may receive VA benefits under multiple claim numbers.
+NOTE: An individual may receive VA benefits under multiple claim numbers.
 The income from each claim must be counted and identified with the related claim number.

 Reminder: Workers should check PACSES for child support or alimony (even if listed as voluntary on the application).